 When can the Gift Aid Scheme apply?

 The Gift Aid Scheme applies to charitable gifts of cash made by UK taxpayers where that taxpayer’s income and/or capital gains tax liability in the year the gift is made is equal to or greater than the amount the charity will claim for the gift.
 The UK tax year runs from 6 April to 5 April, and there may be some limited scope for donors to 'carry back' a gift into a previous tax year.
 For more information, please consult your tax advisor or visit the HM Revenue & Customs website.

 How do I apply?

-Complete a Gift Aid Declaration Form and include it with your gift payable to the Princeton Charitable Foundation Limited.
+Complete a and include it with your gift payable to the Princeton Charitable Foundation Limited.
 The Foundation will then apply to HM Revenue and Customs to claim a portion of the tax you have already paid.
 There is no limit to how often Gift Aid relief can be claimed so long as you have paid (or are liable to pay) sufficient UK income tax and capital gains tax to cover the amount reclaimed by the Foundation; one gift declaration can cover all current and future gifts to the Foundation and gifts made in the previous four years.

 What if I claim at the higher tax rate?

 If you pay the higher rate tax, you can claim the difference between the higher rates of tax (40% or 45%) and the basic rate of tax (20%) on the gross value of your donation to the charity.

 For example, if you donate £100, the gross value of your donation to the charity is £125.
 If you pay tax at the 45% rate, you can claim back 25% of this (£31.25) for yourself.
 You can make this claim on your Self Assessment tax return.
 For more information on Gift Aid qualifications, please visit the HM Revenue & Customs website.
 Here are additional examples of donations made in dollars and pounds sterling.